FIRST TIME? COMPLETE FORMS BEFORE YOU VISIT

 Will you have colour-coded climbing circuits like Bristol?

-No. Climbs will be identified by colour but individual grades will be marked at the start of each climb.
+No. Individual grades are marked at the start of each climb.

 Will you have classes for kids with special educational needs and disabilities?

 Not specifically.
-We try first to include SEND kids in our regular classes.
+At TCA we try first to include SEND children in our regular classes.
 Inclusion and not separation is our preference where possible.
 This involves a conversation with coaches.
 When this is not suitable we can discuss the needs of individuals and schedule a bespoke class or one-to-one session(s).
-If you are interested in attending a scheduled class or if you would like a bespoke lesson, please contact firstname.lastname@example.org.
-We still need to complete some training in order to deliver sessions for the widest possible disabilities.
+If you are interested in attending a scheduled class or if you would like a bespoke lesson, please contact email@example.com.
+Our instructors have experience working with many disabilities, but may still need to complete some training in order to deliver sessions for the widest possible disabilities.
+This is something we are commited to improving.
+So please come and chat.

 When can we climb on the outside wall?